JKirchartz/jkirchartz.github.com/_posts/2024-11-24-a_love_letter_to_html_css_and_javascript.md

 Javascript, you can compile plenty of different languages to [wasm][8] and then use Javascript to run them on the web!

+(update 2026: love it or hate it, Claude & ChatGPT Codex both use JS/npm for their TUI/CLI apps)

 ## CSS